Todd Mundt

-Todd Mundt (born May 17, 1970) is an American former professional National Basketball Association player.
+Todd Michael Mundt (born May 17, 1970) is an American former professional National Basketball Association (NBA) player.
 He played college basketball at Delta State University and University of Memphis.
 He was a 7'0" center.

 In 1995-96, Mundt played for the Boston Celtics and Atlanta Hawks.

+Mundt played in the Australian National Basketball League (NBL) for the Newcastle Falcons and Wollongong Hawks from 1998 to 2000.

 He is currently a territory manager at Atrium Medical, a Knoxville, Tennessee-area company that sells medical devices.